St Stephen and All Martyrs' Church, Lever Bridge: Exterior

-Other than the slate roof, all the visible fabric of the church is terracotta, the use of which material has allowed for a high degree of decoration.
-The plan of the church is cruciform, consisting of a nave with a west porch (the original base of the tower), two wide transepts, a short chancel, and a vestry in the angle between the north transept and chancel.
-Externally the nave is divided into five bays by buttresses which are surmounted by finials.
-Each bay contains a two-light window in Decorated style.
+Apart from the slate roof, all the visible fabric of the church is terracotta, the use of which allowed for a high degree of decoration.
+The plan of the church is cruciform, conmprising a nave with a west porch (the original base of the tower), two wide transepts, a short chancel, and a vestry in the angle between the north transept and the chancel.
+Externally, the nave is divided into five bays by buttresses surmounted by finials.
+Each bay contains a two-light window in the Decorated style.
 The transepts and chancel are similarly divided, with four-light Decorated windows at their ends.
-Along the top runs an openwork parapet.
+An openwork parapet runs along the top.

 Interior

-Internally the timber hammerbeam roof is carried on terracotta corbels.
-There is much decoration, with friezes, ball-flowers, foliage, inscriptions, panels, and blind arcades, all in terracotta.
-Behind the altar, forming a reredos, are niches, and panelling incorporating the words of the Ten Commandments, the Creed, and the Lord's Prayer.
-Terracotta also forms the pew ends, which are decorated with poppy heads, and the organ case.
-The original altar, the octagonal diapered font and pulpit were also in terracotta.
-The stained glass in the east window, and in some of the windows elsewhere in the church, is by Thomas Willement; one of these windows depicts the execution of Charles I. A window in the south transept is by William Wailes and shows the stoning of Saint Stephen; and one of the windows in the north transept was designed by Henry Holiday in 1884.
+Internally, the timber hammerbeam roof is carried on terracotta corbels.
+The interior is richly decorated with friezes, ball-flowers, foliage, inscriptions, panels, and blind arcades, all executed in terracotta.
+Behind the altar, forming a reredos, are niches and panelling incorporating the words of the Ten Commandments, the Creed, and the Lord's Prayer.
+Terracotta also forms the pew ends, which are decorated with poppy heads, as well as the organ case.
+The original altar, together with the octagonal diapered font and pulpit, were likewise made of terracotta.
+The stained glass in the east window, and in several other windows throughout the church, is by Thomas Willement; one of these depicts the execution of Charles I. A window in the south transept, by William Wailes, illustrates the stoning of Saint Stephen, while a window in the north transept was designed by Henry Holiday in 1884.